Global Marine Sustainability Workshop

 The themes of this conference have been continued through various other projects undertaken at SAMS UHI.
 See the GlobalSeaweed project website for an overview of the work that continues in this area.

 The marine environment has the power to connect communities globally.
 In the spirit of connection, the University of the Highlands and Islands (UHI), the Scottish Association for Marine Science (SAMS), Texas A&M University Corpus Christi (TAMU-CC) and its Harte Research Institute for Gulf of Mexico Studies are hosting a joint workshop to build on synergies across research from the Northern Seas and the Gulf of Mexico.
 This Global Marine Sustainability Workshop aims to drive research-based solutions, develop marine technology for commercialisation, and educate a strong workforce in order to support marine and coastal sustainability.

-This three-day event will be held at SAMS, Oban, from 20-22 September 2016 in an effort to build connections across the whole spectrum of marine science.
+This three-day event was held at SAMS, Oban, from 20-22 September 2016 in an effort to build connections across the whole spectrum of marine science.